 Then, 1-2 weeks before you want your handyman there, call to schedule and review your list with them.
 That helps them estimate how much time they’ll need to set aside for your house, what tools and special materials they can pick up ahead of time (but don’t be surprised when they need to make a trip to the store), and also a time for them to ask you about things you might have forgotten, like cleaning the gutters.

-There’s no mention of “green” building” or “energy efficiency” on your website, but I know that’s a big priority for a lot of people who want to reduce their energy bills or do their part to protect the environment.
+Green building is a big priority for homeowners who want to reduce their energy bills and help protect the environment.
 Do you encourage your clients/members to include energy considerations in their plans?

 Green building and green lifestyle concepts are very important, and they’re becoming integrated into so many homeowner products so that we don’t even notice them today.